-Our tools, books, training and tips are also based on conversations with Dr. Moshe Rishpon, who established the Clore Garden of Science and The Science Oriented Youth Department in The Weizmann Institute.
+Michelle's tools, books, strategy and tips are also based on conversations with Dr. Moshe Rishpon, who established the Clore Garden of Science and The Science Oriented Youth Department in The Weizmann Institute.
 This is a pioneer program in science education and a leader of that field worldwide.

-They are based on Michelle Korenfeld's life research and on raising her daughters, who were students at the Dr. Erica Landau Institute.
-Already 17 and 22, they still teach her creative thinking lessons every day.
+Finally, they are based on Michelle Korenfeld's life research and on raising her daughters, who were students at the Dr. Erica Landau Institute.
+Already 18 and 23, they still teach her creative thinking lessons every day.

 Jump-start your teaching.
 Engaging students will not only become easier, but you will become a part of a global community of educators driving innovation in education.